ibm-cloud-docs/account/access.md

 2. Click your name from the Users list.
 3. In the **Access Policies** section, you can view your assigned access policies.
 You must have the Cloud IAM administrator role for the catalog resource in your account to update the list that includes accounts to see private resources in the catalog.

-To use the [bx CLI](/docs/cli/reference/bluemix_cli/bx_cli.html#bx_commands_iam), complete the following steps:
+To use the [ibmcloud CLI](/docs/cli/reference/bluemix_cli/bx_cli.html#ibmcloud_commands_iam), complete the following steps:

-Enter the following command with your user name `bx iam user-policies <your-username>` to find whether you're an administrator of accounts you selected in the CLI.
+Enter the following command with your user name `ibmcloud iam user-policies <your-username>` to find whether you're an administrator of accounts you selected in the CLI.
 If you aren't an administrator for your account, these commands return an error that says you're not authorized.
 {: tip}